freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week3/map-collisions.md

 ## Map Collisions

 Now how about colliding with what we have drawn on the map?
-We could so for each moving object go through each map sprite and and do box-box collision on the two, but that'd be a lot of checks!
+We could check each moving object against each map sprite and do box-box collision on the two, but that'd be a lot of checks!

 PICO-8 has some convenient functions that let us do collisions with the map a little more easily.
 These functions are: